rackerlabs/support-how-to/content/how-to/rackspace-email/cloud-office-blocked-attachment-files/index.md

 product_url: rackspace-email
 ---

-This article provides a comprehensive list of file types that are not permitted when you use Rackspace Email or Hosted Exchange.
+This article provides a comprehensive list of file types that Rackspace Email or Hosted Exchange do not permit.

 If you receive a bounce message when sending an email, see our list of [common email bounce messages](/support/how-to/common-email-bounces) for more